MrPL02/Flip-the-Clip/README.md

 Any microgame you create and save will be by default on the microgame folder.

 4. Make the game reload microgames, moving to a different menu should be enough.
-5. Now your very ~~terrible~~ original microgame may be selected on gameplay.
+5. Now your very original microgame may be selected on gameplay.

 # How To Download Le Source Code
-1. Download Godot version 4.0 BETA 7 or one more recent.
+1. Download Godot version 4.0 BETA 9 or one more recent.
 (You may need to visit [Godot news tab](https://godotengine.org/news/default/1).)
 2. Download the source code on a .zip file.
 (Press [ Code > Download ZIP ] on the code tab.)
 3. **Import** the proyect on Godot using the .zip file.
 4. Profit.